-I was in Belgrade for two weeks back in November 2018.
-That was my 23rd visit since year 2000 when I started to keep records of my travels.
-I am very glad that I have those records, otherwise it would be impossible for me to remember where and when exactly I went in the past 20 years.
+I was in Belgrade for two weeks, back in November 2018.
+That was my 23rd visit since the year 2000, when I started to keep records of my travels.
+I am very glad those records, otherwise it would be impossible for me to remember where and when exactly I went in the past 20 years.

 INTRODUCTION TO BELGRADE

 To properly understand and appreciate Belgrade, it is important to put it in its historical context.
-Belgrade’s distant history is irrelevant for the city as it is today.
-There is almost nothing that remains from ancient days, despite the fact that people lived in that same location for several thousands of years.
+Belgrade’s distant history is irrelevant for the city, as it is today.
+There is almost nothing that remains from ancient days, despite the fact that people lived in that location for thousands of years.

 While southern parts of Serbia fell under the Ottoman rule following the Battle of Kosovo in 1389, it was in 1521 that the Ottoman Sultan – Suleiman the Magnificent – conquered Belgrade.
 The Ottoman rule lasted for 346 years, until the Ottoman garrison withdrew from Belgrade in 1867, under the order of the Ottoman government.
 The Principality of Serbia became fully independent in 1878.
-It was further transformed into the Kingdom of Serbia in 1882.
+It became the Kingdom of Serbia in 1882.

 During the period from the initial Ottoman conquer until the full independence, Belgrade changed hands between the Habsburgs and the Ottomans three times.
-Additionally, each time when Belgrade was under the new rule, the city was completely razed to the ground.
+Each time when Belgrade was under the new rule, it was completely razed to the ground.

 The city as we see it now started to develop in the 2nd half of the 19th century.
 The oldest building in Belgrade is a nondescript construction from 1727 in Dorćol.

-Belgrade was a front-line city in the First World War.
+Belgrade was the front-line city in the First World War.
 Much of the city was completely destroyed in numerous battles between the Austro-Hungarian army and the Serbian troops.

-All this considered, it is a miracle that Belgrade has any remaining buildings at all.
-Nevertheless, the city has a beautiful historical centre despite its continuous destruction throughout the history.
+If you consider all this, it’s a miracle that Belgrade has any remaining buildings.
+Nevertheless, the city has a beautiful historical centre, despite its continuous destruction throughout the history.

-Belgrade is situated on the confluence of Sava and Danube rivers.
-It is in a rather dramatic location, views of two rivers from the Belgrade Fortress are spectacular.
-The city proper has approximately 1.3 million people, while some 1.7 million people live in a wider cosmopolitan area.
-Belgrade is an ideal size city as it is small enough to be easily managed, although that’s relative.
-Unfortunately, Belgrade does not have a metro, which means that moving around the city can be time consuming and difficult because of heavy traffic.
-At the same time, Belgrade is big enough to have a thriving cultural scene and many reputable theatres, festivals, concerts and the world famous night life.
+Belgrade is situated on the confluence of the Sava and Danube rivers.
+It’s in a rather dramatic location, the view of the two rivers from the Belgrade Fortress is spectacular.
+The city proper has approximately 1.3 million people, while 1.7 million people live in the wider cosmopolitan area.
+Belgrade is an ideal size city.
+It’s small enough to be easily managed, although that’s relative.
+Unfortunately, Belgrade does not have a metro system, which means that moving around the city can be time consuming and difficult because of heavy traffic.
+At the same time, Belgrade is big enough to have a thriving cultural scene and many theatres, festivals, concert halls and also the world famous night life.

 The tram number 2 encircles the centre of Belgrade.
 This is where you will find the most interesting sites.
-Additionally, you can walk everywhere within this relatively small area.
-It is an area with the highest concentration of restaurants, bars and coffee shops.
+Additionally, you can walk everywhere within this relatively small area which contains the highest concentration of restaurants, bars and coffee shops.
 The central axis runs from Saint Sava Church on one side, to the Belgrade Fortress on the other side.

 In 1919, after the First World War, the Society was re-established.
 A new public contest was held in 1926 and the second-place submission by the architect Aleksandar Deroko was selected.
 Finally 40 years after the initial idea, the construction of the church started on the 10th May 1935, 340 years after the burning of Saint Sava’s remains.

 The greatest achievement of the construction process was the lifting of the 4000 ton dome.
-The lifting took 40 days using specially constructed hydraulic machines and it was completed in June 1989.
-At that time I regularly passed the building site on the way to the university and I remember seeing the dome a bit higher every day.
+The lifting took 40 days and it was completed in June 1989.
+I regularly passed by the building site on the way to the university at that time and I remember seeing the dome a bit higher every day.

-The Russian Academy of Arts is currently working on the internal decoration.
+The Russian Academy of Arts is currently decorating the church’s interior.

 A new big fountain was constructed in the square’s central area in 2017.
-The square certainly looks better now, although I don’t think that the fountain is the perfect choice for such an important spot in the city.
-To get an idea of what could have been constructed instead of the fountain, it would have been sufficient to travel to other European cities, to see what they have done.
+The square certainly looks better now, although I don’t think that the fountain was the perfect choice for such an important spot in the city.
+To get a good idea of what could have been constructed instead of the fountain, they should’ve travelled to other European cities, to see what they’ve done.
 The most prominent building in the square is Hotel Slavija.

-King Milan Street – is Belgrade’s main street.
+King Milan Street – is the main street.
 It runs from Slavia Square to Terazije.
 There are several important landmarks in this street.
-The street is slightly dull in my opinion.
+This street is slightly dull in my opinion.
 There are no restaurants, bars or coffee shops, only shops.
-However, considering its importance, there are plans for its revitalisation and return to its former glory.
+But, considering its importance, there are plans for its revitalisation and return to its former glory.
 Nevertheless, you can still have an enjoyable walk along this street.

-Belgrade Palace – is a 101m tall building and one of the symbols of the city, representative of its “golden age” in development.
+The Belgrade Palace – is a 101m tall building and one of the symbols of the city, representative of its “golden age” in development.
 Its construction started in 1969 and it finished in 1974.
-At the time when I lived in Belgrade, the building housed a famous flag-ship department store “Robne Kuće Beograd”, where it was possible to buy everything.
-No equivalent department store exists now in Serbia.
+At the time when I lived in Belgrade, the building housed the famous department store “Robne Kuće Beograd”, where you could buy everything.
+No equivalent department store exists in Serbia now.

-Old Palace – was the royal residence of the Obrenović dynasty.
-It is now the City Assembly of Belgrade.
+The Old Palace – was a royal residence of the Obrenović dynasty.
+Now, it is the City Assembly of Belgrade.
 The palace was built between 1882 and 1884, in the style of the 19th century acadamism.
-It was supposed to surpass all existing residences of the Serbian rulers.
-The palace was damaged in both World Wars.
+However, it was damaged in both World Wars.

-After the First World War the palace was repaired and the first important restoration was around 1930.
-The palace complex and the royal garden were guarded by monumental, decorative stone arches with gates, which were destroyed in the Second World War.
+After the First World War, the first important restoration was around 1930.
+The palace complex and the royal garden were guarded by monumental decorative stone arches with gates, which were destroyed in the Second World War.

 The palace was bombed and partially demolished in the first German bombing raid in April 1941.
 The repair and re-arrangement of the Old Palace after the Second World War lasted until 1947.

-New Palace – was a royal residence of the Karadjordjević dynasty.
-It is the seat of the President of Serbia today.
+The New Palace – was a royal residence of the Karadjordjević dynasty.
+It is the seat of the President of Serbia now.
 This palace is directly opposite the Old Palace.
 Its construction started in 1911 and it finished in 1914, just before the First World War.
 The palace was substantially damaged during the war and was thoroughly rebuilt between 1919 and 1922.
-The New Palace became the official royal residence in June 1922 when King Alexander I Karadjordjević and Queen Maria moved in.
-The New Palace was the official royal residence between 1922 and 1934, when the royal family moved to the new royal complex in the area of Belgrade called Dedinje.
+The New Palace became the official royal residence in June 1922, when King Alexander I Karadjordjević and Queen Maria moved in.
+It was the official royal residence between 1922 and 1934, when the royal family moved to the new royal complex in a part of Belgrade called Dedinje.

-The two remaining building from the former royal complex in King Milan street are certainly beautiful, however they are a pale shadow of the complex that existed before the Second World War.
-It is a shame that after the war the complex was not restored according to its original design and that parts of the complex were additionally destroyed by the communist government.
+Certainly, the two remaining building from the former royal complex in King Milan street are beautiful, although they are a pale shadow of the complex that existed before the Second World War.

 Hotel Moscow – is one of Belgrade’s most recognisable buildings.
-It was constructed in 1908 and it originally operated as a 36 rooms inn, within the multi purpose Palace Rossiya.
-It represented a major investment of the Russian Empire in the Kingdom of Serbia.
-It’s a 4 star hotel today.
+Constructed in 1908, it originally operated as a 36 rooms inn, within the multi purpose Palace Rossiya.
+It represented the major investment of the Russian Empire in the Kingdom of Serbia.
+It’s a four-star hotel today.

 Terazije Fountain – was built in 1860 to celebrate the return of Prince Miloš Obrenović and his second rule.
-In 1911, during the reconstruction of Terazije it was moved to Topčider.
-It was reinstalled in Terazije, in front of the Hotel Moscow in 1975, although not in the same place.
+In 1911, during the reconstruction of Terazije, they moved it to Topčider.
+It was reinstalled in Terazije, in front of the Hotel Moscow in 1975, although not in the original place.

 Palace Albania – was built in 1940 and it was the first skyscraper in southeast Europe.
 It was the first high rise building in Belgrade and for a long time the tallest one too.
-Its name comes from a restaurant “Albania” that occupied the exact same spot.
+Its name comes from a restaurant “Albania” that was in the exact same spot previously.

-Krsmanović’s House – in 34 Terazije street was built in 1885, in the neo-baroque style for a wealthy merchant.
+Krsmanović’s House – in 34 Terazije street, was built in 1885 in the neo-baroque style for a wealthy merchant.
 It served as a royal residence between 1918 and 1922, as the royal palace was damaged in the First World War.
-It was in this house that a document was signed on the 1st December 1918, creating the Kingdom of Serbs, Croats and Slovenes.

 When I lived in Belgrade, this building was the Parliament of Yugoslavia and for some strange reason I still think of it in that way.
 Clearly, after so many years the building has changed its function, maybe I will get used to it too.

-Nikola Pašić Square – is named after Serbia’s famous 20th century politician and Prime Minister.
-It was built during the 1950s, as part of a massive Terazije reorganisation project.
-It was called Marx and Engels Square until 1992, in honour of famous communist theoreticians.
+Nikola Pašić Square – is named after the famous Serbian 20th century politician and Prime Minister.
+It was built in the 1950s, during the massive Terazije reorganisation project.
+It was Marx and Engels Square until 1992, in honour of famous communist theoreticians.

 Nikola Pašić Monument – was erected in the early 1990s.

-Trade Union Hall – is a big building behind Nikola Pašić monument.
-It is the dominant architectural feature of this square, together with one of Belgrade’s largest fountains.
+The Trade Union Hall – is a big building behind the Nikola Pašić monument.
+It’s a dominant architectural feature of this square, together with one of the Belgrade’s largest fountains.
 The building is in the socialist realism style, with late modernism influences.
 Many political and cultural events happened there.
-It was declared a cultural monument in 2013.
+It was declared the cultural monument in 2013.

-Republic Square – is the site of some of Belgrade’s most important public buildings: the National Museum, the National Theatre and the Prince Michael monument.
+Republic Square – contains some of Belgrade’s most important public buildings: the National Museum, the National Theatre and the Prince Michael monument.

-National Museum of Serbia – is the largest and the oldest museum in Serbia.
-It was established in 1844 and it moved into the present building in 1950.
+The National Museum of Serbia – is the largest and the oldest museum in Serbia, originally built in 1903 for the Fund Mortgage Bank.
+The museum was established in 1844 and it moved into the present building in 1950.
 Its collection contains over 400000 objects, including foreign masterpieces.
-The museum building was built in 1903 for the Fund Mortgage Bank.
-It is declared the cultural monument of great importance in 1979.

 Prince Michael Street – is the main pedestrian street in Belgrade and it is protected as one of the oldest and the most valuable city landmarks.